-The Bylaws also prominently stress that the Core Values have to be "respected" ("ICANN will act in a manner that complies with and reflects ICANN's Commitments and respects ICANN's Core Values" as described in Bylaws, Section 1.2).
+The Bylaws also prominently stress that the Core Values have to be "respected" ("ICANN will act in a manner that complies with and reflects ICANN's Commitments and respects ICANN's Core Values" as stipulated in Bylaws, Section 1.2).

-Finally, there is no legal hierarchy among the Core Values according to the Bylaws.
+[Finally, there is no standing hierarchy in the treatment of the different Core Values; they are guiding elements that need, as appropriate, to be taken into account.
 The balance must be determined on a case by case basis, on the basis of proportionality, without automatically favoring any particular Core Value.
 The result of a balancing-test must not cause ICANN to violate any Commitment, as Commitments are binding.